 Exercise improves blood flow to the brain.
 It also lowers your risk for such chronic diseases as heart disease and obesity, which can impact brain health.Share

 Be social.
-Book club, a fitness class, volunteering with the PTA … it doesn’t matter what you do, so long as you are going out and meeting new people.
+Book club, a fitness class, volunteering with the PTA … it doesn’t matter what you do, so long as you are meeting new people, even virtually.

 “Some studies suggest that people with less social engagement, less frequent social contact and more feelings of loneliness may possibly have an increased risk of developing dementia, although the evidence is not clear-cut," says Narayan.

 Break a sweat.
 There is, on the other hand, evidence that physical activity can help stave off cognitive decline, Narayan says.

 “Exercise improves blood flow to the brain,” he explains.
 “It also lowers your risk for such chronic diseases as heart disease and obesity, which can impact brain health.”

 Need some ideas to help whip you back into shape?
 Read on ...

 The Wellness Resolution: Get Fit—for Real This Time